stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 She spotted the amulet almost immediately.

-“Edmund's medallion....” she asked.
+“Edmund's medallion….” she asked.
 Her eyes were read with tears as they sought out Havelock.

 “Yes,” he said, clutching his side.
 “And if you love the boy you must make sure he never removes it.
-If he does... well.
+If he does… well.
 It's likely to go badly for him.”

 “Where did you…?” she began and then her voice faltered.
 She looked past Havelock, and then at Julia and William, her face a mask of fear and terrible understanding.